-• The Business Impact: Bad fabric recovery leads to shoppers returning goods and leaving bad reviews.
+- The Business Impact: Bad fabric recovery leads to shoppers returning goods and leaving bad reviews.
 It is also a huge expense for the company through quality control issues.
-This will shrink your profits and stain your brand.
+This will shrink your profits and damage your brand reputation.

-• The Spandex Core: The quantity of Elastane (spandex) of high quality is the most relevant benefit.
-Usually, over 30% is needed for the perfect long-lasting recovery.
+- The Spandex Core: The quantity of Elastane (spandex) of high quality is the most relevant benefit.
+Usually, over 30% is needed for the optimal long-lasting recovery.

 The Real Cost of Bad Recovery: The Test is a Must

-The "saggy knee" effect can kill most brands.
+Sagging knees cause 22% of activewear returns (industry average).
 When customers are paying prices like they do for activewear, they are expecting it to hold its shape.
 They want to wear it every day.
-It is the poor fabric recovery that is betraying the product.

-Directly, this failure can cost a lot.
+Directly, this failure can cost $0.50 USD per garment.
 It will increase the rate of customer returns.
 As a result, you will lose part of your profit.
 The brand may be affected too.
 Customers who bought the sagging garments will not come back.

-In the company, this will create turmoil.
+In the company, this disrupts production schedules.
 Fabrics with low recovery can cause quality control rejections during the production phase.
 The entire lead time is delayed because of this reason.
 The technical language for this problem is "growth."
 When a fabric item is not fully recovering or not returning to the original size, this is called growth.
 In the tech pack, this is the acceptable growth percentage that you specify.
 In this way, you bring the suppliers to responsibility.

 How to Measure Fabric Stretch Recovery: Simple Verifications to lab Standards